lamberta/devkit-doc/native/android-test-app.md

 ## Remote JavaScript Debugging

 The [Chrome Web Inspector interface](./android-remote-debug.html) may be used to investigate coding errors on the mobile device from the comfort of your computer.
-Using the Native Tools feature you can investigate coding errors and view the console logs of Test App sessions.
+Using the Remote Debug feature you can investigate coding errors and view the console logs of Test App sessions.

 ### Restarting